-Creating a communal place where art, leisure and culture are celebrated together, the creative Art-interchange is arranged around a large Events Hall sitting on the crossing of a route to and from the city centre and Chevron Island, through to the pedestrian tunnel and Bundall Road.
-This route is guided directly through the Events Hall with multiple event spaces linked to this corridor much improving the current site circulation.
+Creating a communal place where art, leisure and culture are celebrated together, the creative Art-interchange is arranged around a large events hall sitting on the crossing of a route to and from the city centre and Chevron Island, through to the pedestrian tunnel and Bundall Road.
+This route is guided directly through the events hall with multiple event spaces linked to this corridor much improving the current site circulation.

 The green, open air space by the river in the urban sprawl of the Gold Coast can be used after a stroll through the park.
-This space also provides the opportunity for future integration into the city's network of individual and public transportation such as trams and buses, benefitting the site and the city further.
+This space also provides the opportunity for future integration into the city's network of individual and public transportation such as trams and buses, benefiting the site and the city further.